 Halloween is meant to be a scary and FUN event but for some kids it’s only scary.
 For others, especially those who are anxious, sensitive or have a history of trauma or other special needs, Halloween can be down right terrifying.
 When Halloween frights trigger fight or flight it’s no longer fun.

-Jackson has always loved Halloween.
+My oldest has always loved Halloween.
 Transforming himself into something else for a night, the candy, the scares, he loves it all.
 But he is a kid who loves over the top drama and excitement.

 Trying to balance our two kids very different needs has been a challenge over the years.